Car Timeline

 The car responsible for the deadliest accident in Formula 1 history.

-During the 2nd lap of the 1961 Italian Grand Prix Wolfgang von Trips collided with Jim Clarks Lotus during the approach to Parabolica, leading to him losing control of the car and crashed into a fence line of spectators, killing 15.
+During the 2nd lap of the 1961 Italian Grand Prix Wolfgang von Trips collided with Jim Clarks Lotus during the approach to Parabolica, leading to him losing control of the car and crashing into a fence line of spectators, killing 15.
 Von Trips was ejected from the car and also fatally injured.

 Model Year